-If I book CBT training in Kendal what would I be doing?
+If I book a CBT test in Kendal what would I be doing?

 A CBT test consists of 5 elements labelled A to E. You will do these 5 elements in order throughout the day.